graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 }
 ```

-The {FieldSelection} scalar type is used to establish semantic equivalence between an argument and
+The {FieldSelectionMap} scalar type is used to establish semantic equivalence between an argument and
 the fields within the associated return type.
 To accomplish this, the scalar must define the
 relationship between input fields or arguments and the fields in the resulting object.
-Consequently, a {FieldSelection} only makes sense in the context of a specific argument and its
+Consequently, a {FieldSelectionMap} only makes sense in the context of a specific argument and its
 return type.

-The {FieldSelection} scalar is represented as a string that, when parsed, produces a {SelectedValue}.
+The {FieldSelectionMap} scalar is represented as a string that, when parsed, produces a {SelectedValue}.

 A {SelectedValue} must exactly match the shape of the argument value to be considered
 valid.
 For non-scalar arguments, you must specify each field of the input type in